MatteoGabriele/vue-speech/README.md

 # vue-speech

-A simple component that let you interact with the new Web Speech Recognition Api.
+Interact with the new Web Speech Recognition Api.

 > Currently available only in Chrome and Firefox

 ![alt tag](https://raw.githubusercontent.com/MatteoGabriele/vue-speech/master/example.gif)

-### The component obviously needs more features and I am working on them, if you have any requests or ideas, drop me an issue :)
+### The plugin will obviously have more features, if you have any requests or ideas, drop me an issue :)

 ## Install